sh3lk/mx/website/docs.md

 # Testing

-Service Weaver includes a `weavertest` package that you can use to test your Service Weaver applications.
+MX includes a `mxtest` package that you can use to test your MX applications.
 The package provides a `Runner` type with `Test` and `Bench` methods.
-Tests use `Runner.Test` instead of `weaver.Run`.
+Tests use `Runner.Test` instead of `mx.Run`.
 To test an `Adder` component with an `Add` method, for example, create an `adder_test.go` file with the following contents.